MicroEJ/docs/KernelDeveloperGuide/kernelCreation.rst

    <dependency org="com.microej.kernelapi" name="edc" rev="1.0.6" conf="kernelapi->default"/>

 The build options ``runtime.api.name`` and ``runtime.api.version`` must be set unless declaring a dependency to a Runtime API module.
-This allows to generate the consolidated Javadoc of exposed APIs in the Virtual Device.
+This allows to generate the consolidated Javadoc of the exposed APIs in the Virtual Device.

 .. _system_application_input_ways: